moodle-an-hochschulen/moodle-theme_boost_campus/README.md

 #### Background image

 This setting is already available in the Moodle core theme Boost.
 For more information how to use it, please have a look at the official Moodle documentation: http://docs.moodle.org/en/Boost_theme
-Please note: This will not override the setting "theme_boost_campus | loginbackgroundimage" which means that the pictures uploaded to the login page background will be displayed anyway.
+Please note: This will not override the setting "theme_urcourses_default | loginbackgroundimage" which means that the pictures uploaded to the login page background will be displayed anyway.

 #### Brand colors